-Although there is no VBA Vlookup function, you can still call the Excel Vlookup function from VBA.
+Although there is no built-in VBA Vlookup function, you can still call the Excel Vlookup function from within your VBA code.

-In fact, you can call any of the built-in Excel functions from within a VBA document, but as the Vlookup function is one of the most popular built-in Excel functions, this article focuses on the Vlookup.
+In fact, you can call any of the built-in Excel worksheet functions from within your VBA code, through the VBA Application object, which represents the Microsoft Excel application.

-Therefore, any of the built-in Excel functions can be accessed in VBA, using the following command:
+Therefore, any of the built-in Excel functions can be accessed in VBA, using the general command:

-The syntax for calling the VBA Vlookup function call is therefore:
+The syntax for the VBA Vlookup function call is therefore:

-This is illustrated in the VBA Vlookup example below.
+This is illustrated in the following VBA Vlookup example.

-The VBA code calls the Worksheet Vlookup function, and uses this the look up the rate of pay for the supplied employee name.
+The VBA code below calls the Worksheet Vlookup function, and uses this to look up the rate of pay for a specific employee name.

-' Function to look up the rate of pay for a supplied employee name and a supplied range of cells
+' Code to look up the rate of pay for a supplied employee name, from a supplied range of

-' Call the Vlookup function to look up the rate of pay for the supplied employee name
+' Call the Vlookup function to look up the rate of pay for the supplied employee name.
+This

-Pay_Rate = Application.WorksheetFunction.VLookup( Employee_Name, Hourly_Rates, 2, False )
+Pay_Rate = Application.WorksheetFunction.VLookup( Employee_Name, Lookup_Range, 2, False )